The stock market has performed quite well following the major bear market that occurred earlier this year.

-Notice how the current rally is significantly stronger than that of the average and rather similar to the rally that followed the financial crisis.
+Notice how the current rally is significantly stronger than the average and similar to the rally that followed the financial crisis.

 It’s worth noting that most of the gains following a major bear market tend to occur during the early stages of the rally.